fardeen9983/Ultimate-Dux/Languages/Python/Frameworks/Cross-Platform GUI/Kivy/Readme.md

 - ### **Global Styling**

   Another thing to note down is that just like CSS global styling of tags, we can also define global properties for custom elements like we did for specific CustomGrid.
-The point is that when we define this in our main kv file, all occurrences of the widget modified in style, will be applied everywhere it occurs, irrespective of their hierarchy.
+The point is that when we define this in our main kv file, all occurrences of the widget modified in style will be applied everywhere it occurs, irrespective of their hierarchy.

   So if you define some properties for the button tag like this: